thatchemistryguy/PyParse/docs/installation.rst

 The suggested version of each package is provided in parentheses.
 A conda text/yml file is provided as part of the Github repository.

+PyParse is currently only capable of analysing LCMS data in the Waters OpenLynx\ |trademark| browser report (.rpt) file format.
+All data for the analysis *must* be in a *single* file of this format.

 .. _preparing_a_platemap_label: